Shop

 Native: Canada to GA, west to MN – WI native

 Awards: Great Plants for Great PlainsAlternifolia means leaves alternating on stem.
 Cherokee chewed bark for headaches, sore throat, worms, measles & diarrhea.
 Poltice topically applied on ulcers & a decoction for colds & cough.
-Collected before 1753.
+Collected and described in writing before 1753.
 Grown at America’s 1st botanic garden, Elgin Botanic Garden 1811.

 **LISTED AS OUT OF STOCK BECAUSE WE DO NOT SHIP THIS ITEM.
 IT IS AVAILABLE FOR PURCHASE AT OUR RETAIL LOCATION.